 The 29 metrics in this overarching theme assess resource flows entering (inputs) and leaving the economy (output), thereby also aiming to evaluate CE activities related to these resource flows.
 Many of the metrics are based on Material Flow Accounts (MFA) and are widely applied in practice.
 Furthermore, metrics assigned to the material and resource flow theme aim to measure CE in terms of productivity (e.g., energy productivity metric, resource productivity metric) and economic value (e.g., value-based resource efficiency metric).
-Most metrics included assess resource input, material use and waste generation.
+Most metrics included assess the resource input, material use, and waste generation.
 It is important to note that although there is a wide range of metrics available to measure material flows, only a few metrics aim to evaluate a specific category in absolute terms or based per capita.
 However, these metrics are preferred as they provide reliable results.
 Absolute measurements avoid influences on the outcome by other changes such as general economic development.
-As part of the material flow theme, 11 metrics can be assigned to specific R-Strategies, and more than half (7) evaluate recycling.
-No metrics can be assigned to R0, R3-R5, and R7 (refuse, re-use, repair, refurbish, repurpose) since metrics potentially available do not meet the predefined requirements.
+As part of the material flow theme, 11 metrics can be assigned to specific R-Strategies, and more than half (seven) evaluate recycling.
+No metrics can be assigned to R0, R3-R5, and R7 (refuse, re-use, repair, refurbish, repurpose) since the metrics potentially available do not meet the predefined requirements.
 Although R-Strategies should result in actions to transform products and components towards a CE, hardly any methods are proposed to map progress through these strategies at the national level because enabler metrics are missing.
-Only four of the 29 metrics are considered as enablers; number of new revenue models74, household spending on product repair and maintenance, share of remanufacturing business in the manufacturing economy, share of materials where safe recycling options exist 77, which are all assigned to the R-strategy category.
-Most of the metrics evaluating material flows in the economy are best available, and seven are best needed, again, mainly to evaluate R-strategies.
+The only four of the 29 metrics considered to be enablers are the number of new revenue models74, household spending on product repair and maintenance75, the share of remanufacturing business in the manufacturing economy76, and share of materials where safe recycling options exist 77.
+These are all assigned to the R-strategy category.
+Most of the metrics evaluating material flows in the economy are best-available, and seven are best-needed, again, mainly to evaluate R-strategies.